SuxinL/Notes/Philosophy/learning/models/tool.md

 ### Output

-Output means a service that the tool provides which is configurable.
-There are two types of service - get & set.
+An Output can be a service to an object or a tuning to a tool.

+#### Service

+A service means what a tool does to an object.
+It can be a get service or a set service.

-#### Get
+##### Get

 The service is to extract some information from the object.
 - A description of the state of the object like the report of `git status`.